feel2code/telegram_chupakabrada_bot/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-We hope you have as much fun using Chupakabrada Bot as we had creating it!
+We hope you have as much fun using this bot!
 Happy chatting!
+Dab dab ya!